robertofalk/dhbw-idp-project/GROUP_2.md

 ```

 ## Task description
-1. Create a Controller accessible on `/auth/login` that accepts a JSON with `username` and `password`.
+1. Create a Controller accessible on `/auth/login` that accepts a POST request with the `username` and `password` in  the JSON format.
 2. Use `UserManager` class to validate the credentials.
 3. Return an appropriate error message in case of wrong user or password (http status 401 - Unauthorized).
 4. Return an appropriate error message in case `username` or `password` is not provided. (http status 400 - Bad Resquest).